 How High Fructose Corn Syrup Affects You

 First of all, what is High Fructose Corn Syrup?
-High Fructose Corn Syrup is any group of corn syrup that has undergone the enzymatic process to convert glucose into fructose.
+High Fructose Syrup is any group of corn syrup that has undergone the enzymatic process to convert glucose into fructose.
 It entered the US Food System in the 1970’s – 1980’s.
 It is just as sweet as table sugar (sucrose), acts as a preservative, and is also much cheaper to use than other sweeteners such as the most popular, raw sugar of course.

-The difference between table sugar and high fructose corn syrup is that table sugar is comprised of glucose and fructose that are chemically bonded together.
+The difference between table sugar and high fructose syrup is that table sugar is comprised of glucose and fructose that are chemically bonded together.
 The body must break down the sugar before the glucose and fructose can enter our bloodstream.
 When it comes to high fructose corn syrup, glucose and fructose are only blended together.
 This makes it so there is no need for our body to break down the sugar.
 It can be absorbed into the bloodstream faster than regular table sugar.

 The Dangers Of High Fructose Corn Syrup